-Just two weeks left to score early bird passes for TC Early Stage – TechCrunch
+Just two weeks left to score early-bird passes for TC Early Stage – TechCrunch

 Ready for an awesome plot twist?
 We’re adding an exciting opportunity on day two of both TC Early Stage bootcamps — the TC Early Stage Pitch-Off.
 Ten early-stage startups will get to pitch live to a global audience of investors, press and tech industry leaders.
 That kind of exposure can change a startup’s trajectory in the best possible way.

 You’ll find all the Pitch-off details here — how it works, who qualifies to compete, what competitors receive and the prizes in store for the ultimate winner.
 Or cut to the chase and apply for the April 2 pitch-off here before the clock hits 11:59 p.m.
-(PT) on February 21.
+PST on February 21.

-Whether you’re competing or watching, Katia Paramonova, founder and CEO of Centrly (who attended Early Stage 2020), says a pitch critique shows you ways to strengthen your pitch deck.
+Whether you’re competing or watching, Katia Paramonova, founder and CEO of Centrly (who attended Early Stage 2020), says a pitch critique shows you ways to strengthen your pitch deck:

 TC Early Stage Operations & Fundraising takes place on April 1-2.
 Don’t miss this opportunity to learn the essentials of building a stronger startup.
-And don’t miss out on early bird savings.
+And don’t miss out on early-bird savings.
 Buy your pass (remember, you’ll save more and learn twice as much with a dual-event pass) before 11:59 p.m.
-(PT) on February 27.
+PST on February 27.

 Is your company interested in sponsoring or exhibiting at Early Stage 2021 — Operations & Fundraising?
 Contact our sponsorship sales team by filling out this form.